 Generally, in Mérida, the problem lies in the type of pipe that is used or with the septic system.
 Bear with me as I give you a few technical details which will help you understand the exact process.

 First, let’s talk about the type of pipes.

 Short sections of red clay pipes joined together and created the drains from the houses to the streets.
 Because clay is porous, over time, the integrity of the pipes is compromised.
 The interior becomes rough and joints start to separate.
 Sometimes the pipes even collapse.
 As you can imagine, any one of these could be bad.
 Combine all three and now you have an actual situation which will most certainly clog the entire system.
 The toilet paper or waste product gets stuck inside the compromised clay pipes.
 This will eventually clog the pipes, stopping the flow of waste.

-#2 Does Mérida have a septic system?
+#2 Does Mérida have a sewer system?
+NO!

 #3 What about flushing in restaurants or other businesses?

 For the vast majority of homes, restaurants, and other establishments, the standing rule is no paper products are permitted in the toilet.
 Clogging the septic system would require the horrible remedy of having to clean it out.
 For most businesses in Mérida, they are on a private septic tank.
 Don’t most of us know of a situation with a septic system that has overflowed?
 One word comes to mind . . .
 YUCK.

 #4 Do hotels have modern treatment systems?